 Red potatoes in pasta?
 Yes, and it’s very tasty too.
 Pasta and potatoes may sound like an unusual combination, but it’s actually a traditional way of serving pesto in northern Italy.
 In Genoa, pesto’s birthplace, Italians boil green beans, potatoes, and pasta (sometimes all in the same pot) and serve it with a pesto sauce.
-While it’s usually eaten with long noodles like linguine or fettuccine, we decided to mix it up with some cavatappi instead.
-It was incredibly tasty and one of our favorite red potato recipes to date.
+It's incredibly tasty and one of our favorite red potato recipes to date.

 Here’s a lovely idea for red potatoes: combining them with lots of roasted veggies and quinoa!
 The basic idea is to roasted vegetables in your oven with some herbs and seasonings, and then combine them with a grain.
-We also added chickpeas to make it a more complete meal.
-Our recipe uses a combination of butternut squash, fingerling potatoes, red onions, and cauliflower, as well as fresh rosemary from our garden.
-However, the idea has great potential for creativity, so use whatever vegetables are seasonal or your favorites!
+This recipe uses a combination of butternut squash, fingerling potatoes, red onions, and cauliflower, as well as fresh rosemary.

 Is one more roasted recipe in our red potato recipes okay?
 Because these roasted baby potatoes are absolutely worth it!
 The crispy roasted baby potatoes are delightful with a bit of homemade chive oil and sour cream (or substitute creme fraiche or Greek yogurt, if you’d like).
-As a vegan variation, serve with cashew cream.
 The chive oil is electric green and takes just a few minutes to put together.

 Outside of these red potato recipes, here are a few more recipes with potatoes we love: